altexdim/sourcemod-plugin-gungame/README.txt

 	* Fix bug with no message about leaders if stealing level
 	* Is CurrentLeader calculating on stealing level?
 	* What if multiple leaders found on intermission?
+	* Money are not removed on player kill, only on player spawn.